GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 Clearly, this API must not be anonymously accessed.
 However, the basic SCIM standard does not define a specific mechanism to prevent unauthorized requests to endpoints.
 There are just a few guidelines in section 2 of [RFC 7644](https://tools.ietf.org/html/rfc7644) concerned with authentication and authorization.

-Gluu Server CE allows you to protect your endpoints with [UMA](#scim-protected-by-uma) (a profile of [OAuth 2.0](http://tools.ietf.org/html/rfc6749)).
-This is a safe and standardized approach for controlling access to web resources.
-For SCIM protection, we **strongly recommend** its usage.
+Gluu Server CE supports three mechanisms to protect your endpoints:
+- Standard [OAuth](http://tools.ietf.org/html/rfc6749) tokens.
+Starting with Gluu 4.3, this is the default and recommended mechanism
+- UMA (a profile of OAuth 2.0)

-Alternatively, for testing purposes you can temporarily enable the test mode.
-In this mode, some complexity is taken out so that it serves as a quick and easy way to start interacting with your service, as well as learning about SCIM.
+- Test mode.
+Being the simplest approach, it serves as a quick and easy way to start interacting with the service, as well as learning about SCIM

-### Protection Using UMA
+### Enable the API

 By default, the API is not active, so the first step is just to enable it: